-People are Facebook trained to click on image links, so is your book cover clickable?
+People are Facebook trained to click on image links, so do you promote your book with image links?

 Think about Facebook and Google ads, and how images are used as links to advertisers pages.

-For self-publishing authors, image links, such as book covers and book trailers, are now absolutely essential tools if you want to promote your book.
+For self-publishing authors, image links, such as book covers and book trailers, are now absolutely essential tools if you want to promote your book successfully.

 But firstly, what is a link?